“You should get your hormones tested!”

 What should I do if I have a hormonal imbalance?

 The testing is complete, the results are in, and it appears as though you may be experiencing some kind of hormone imbalance or age-related hormone change.
 While this may be frightening, it’s important to remember that hormone imbalances are often easily resolved.

 Depending on the severity and the cause of your hormone issue, you may be able to resolve the issue naturally via careful lifestyle adjustments.
 In other cases, you may consider replacing the hormones your body is lacking in order to restore balance.
 This treatment option is called hormone replacement therapy, and it’s a very common first line of defense against hormone problems of all kinds.

-A good hormone health practitioner will help you understand your treatment options and create a comprehensive plan that makes sense for you.
+A good hormone health practitioner will help you understand your treatment options and create a comprehensive plan of therapies and/or lifestyle changes that make sense for you.
 With their support, you can find the best path toward symptom relief and optimal health.